-Italian dictator Benito Mussolini had several mistresses - as many as 14 at a time, according to some - but no one stuck with him until the end quite like Clara Petacci.
-Petacci, his preferred paramour, kept a diary about her time as Mussolini's mistress that gives intimate insights into her lover's sexual behavior.
-Although never married to Mussolini, she was the woman behind one of the most powerful leaders of the twentieth century and died alongside him as a result.
+Italian dictator Benito Mussolini maintained relationships with several mistresses – as many as 14 at a time, according to some – but none stuck by him quite as ardently as Clara Petacci.
+Petacci, his preferred paramour, kept a diary about her time as Mussolini's mistress that provides intimate insights into her lover's life and sexual behavior.
+Although never married to Mussolini, she was the woman behind one of the most powerful leaders of the twentieth century and died alongside him as a result. even perished by his side.

 Petacci Was Infatuated With Mussolini As A Child

-Clara "Claretta" Petacci was the daughter of a doctor who worked first for the Papacy and later Mussolini's government.
+Clara "Claretta" Petacci was the daughter of a doctor who worked first for the Papacy and later for Mussolini's government.
 Born in 1912, Petacci was enamored with Mussolini from a young age.
-Petacci sent him poems and letters, a practice that picked up after Mussolini was almost killed in an assassination attempt in 1926.
+She sent him frequent poems and letters, a practice that accelerated after Mussolini was almost killed in an assassination attempt in 1926.

-The Two Met After She Flagged Down His Car
+The Two Met When She Flagged Down His Car

-However it happened, Petacci became Mussolini's favorite lover and one that he returned to often.
-His propensity for one night stands was well known but Clara remained a constant.
+Despite the specific circumstances, Petacci became Mussolini's favorite lover and one whom he returned to often.
+Although his propensity for one night stands was well known, Clara remained a constant presence in his life.

 Her Diary Reveals What Sex With Mussolini Was Like